bitcoin/bips/bip-frost-signing.md

 Each signer sends their *pubnonce* to the coordinator, who aggregates them using *NonceAgg* to produce an aggregate nonce and sends it back to all signers.

 [^nonce-serialization-detail]: We treat the *secnonce* and *pubnonce* as grammatically singular even though they include serializations of two scalars and two elliptic curve points, respectively.
-This treatment may be confusing for readers familiar with the MuSig2 paper.
+This treatment may be confusing for readers familiar with the [FROST paper][olaf].
-However, serialization is a technical detail that is irrelevant for users of MuSig2 interfaces.
+However, serialization is a technical detail that is irrelevant for users of FROST interfaces.

 **Second broadcast round:**
 At this point, every signer has the required data to sign, which, in the algorithms specified below, is stored in a data structure called [Session Context](#session-context).